NYSE Arca exchange glitch hampers trading in popular ETFs

 On Tuesday, that was not the case for around 160 Arca-listed exchange-traded products (ETPs), which were unavailable to buy or sell on any exchange for a period ranging from just over 9 minutes to an hour, depending on the security.
 Some were halted repeatedly during that time, and in the periods when they came back up, investors may have ended up with prices that were much higher than they were expecting.

 The problems began at 10:05 a.m.
 EDT with a downed Arca server that generates electronic trading prices for ETPs with ticker symbols from UTG to ZSML.
-That range includes some of the most heavily traded ETFs, such as the Financial Select Sector SPDR Fund, XLF; the Vanguard FTSE Emerging Markets ETF , VWO; as well as the Barclays Bank iPath S&P 500 VIX Short Term Futures ETN, VXX.
+That range includes some of the most heavily traded ETFs, such as the Financial Select Sector SPDR Fund (XLF.P), XLF; the Vanguard FTSE Emerging Markets ETF (VWO.P), VWO; as well as the Barclays Bank iPath S&P 500 VIX Short Term Futures ETN (VXX.P), VXX.

 NYSE said at 12:19 p.m.
 EDT that the issues were resolved.